-The Best Workout Headphones of 2021
+The Best Workout Headphones of 2022

-Working out is a struggle for many of us.
-Between work, hobbies, and maintaining a semblance of a social life, it can be tough to stay committed to a regular workout or gym schedule.
-Plugging in a pair of headphones, however, can transform your exercise routine into an opportunity to catch up on podcasts or dig into some new music.
-And if you’re looking for the best buds for the job, you can’t go wrong with our favorite workout earbuds, the Jabra Elite Active 75t(available at Best Buy for $179.99).
+Between work, hobbies, and whatever semblance of a social life we can piece together these days, it's tough to stay committed to a regular workout.
+But a great pair of workout headphones can change that, transforming your exercise routine into an opportunity to catch up on podcasts or dig into some new music.

 Here are the best workout headphones we tested, ranked in order:

-Jabra Elite Active 75t
+Jabra Elite 7 Active

 JLab Epic Air Sport ANC